 We also intend to buy more British products to help our farmers.
 Please help us with this aim by being more mindful about where your products are made, and supporting British-made products where possible.

 Suggested next steps:

-- Get inspiration from
+- Get inspiration from other school projects

 - Read more about the Make a Difference Challenge